No one enjoys reading about young teenagers trying to commit suicide.

 I talked to a school district official who called to ask for himself what our policy is regarding suicides.

 My explanation to him was clear and direct.
 Had the school and the school district better handled this situation, there likely never would have been a need for the newspaper to be involved.
-We likely would not have written a story, unless it was because so many other students witnessed

 Or unless it was related to The Associated Press report warning parents of the trend being talked about among teens practicing necktie hangings.
 We might have reported the same warning.
 But we didn't know about the AP story until after the Kirtland Central incidents.